mars-protocol/mips/README.md

 ## Motivation

-For Mars to successfully operate as a fully decentralized and self-sustainable DAO, a formalized process of decision-making is required.
+For Mars to successfully operate as a fully decentralized and self-sustainable user-governed ecosystem, a formalized process of decision-making is required.
 In a permissionless protocol, everyone should be able to propose changes and improvements.

-The MIP Framework serves to empower each Martian Council participant by giving them a standardized way of interacting with the wider DAO and defining its future shape.
+The MIP Framework serves to empower each member of the Martian Council by giving them a standardized way of conducting voting regarding Mars issues.

 ## Specification